What counts as Christian Service?

 Step #3 Do your service…with great love!

-Step #4 Turn in your COMPLETED service contract to the basket in the front office within 3 weeks of service activity.
+Step #4 Turn in your COMPLETED service form to the basket in the library.

-Step #5 Repeat above steps until you’ve reached 25 or more hours by the May deadline.
+Step #5 Repeat above steps until you’ve reached 25.
+Due dates for each semester

 Upcoming Community Service Opportunities